gpbl/react-day-picker/docs/DayPickerAPI.md

   week,           // Table's row for each week day,            // The single day cell

+  footer,         // The calendar footer (only with todayButton prop) todayButton,    // The today button (only with todayButton prop)

   // default modifiers
   today,          // Added to the day's cell for the current day selected,       // Added to the day's cell specified in the `selectedDays` prop